 There are also a number of illnesses that can lead to chronic diarrhea in children.
 For example, infectious colitis may be related to recent travel, contaminated water, or consumption of under cooked meat.
 Lactose malabsorption is the result of an imbalance between the amount of ingested lactose and the capacity for the lactase enzyme to break it apart.
 It’s important to note, however, that lactose intolerance is uncommon in children under 3 years of age.

 Determining the root cause of chronic diarrhea requires careful evaluation.
 It’s important to work with a health professional to rule out a more serious cause.
 However, when it comes to the most common cause of chronic diarrhea in young children, CNSD, food may play a big role.

-A useful starting point is to keep a 7-day diet and stool pattern diary in order to see a potential relationship between food intake and toddler diarrhea symptoms.
-If cow milk appears to be a trigger, consider swapping it out for naturally easy to digest KABRITA Goat Milk Formula*.
+A useful starting point is to keep a 7-day diet diary in order to see a potential relationship between food intake and toddler diarrhea symptoms.
+If cow milk appears to be a trigger, consider swapping it out for naturally easy to digest Kabrita Goat Milk Toddler Formula*.

 Are you curious to see if Kabrita Goat Milk Formula & Foods may be right for your family?
 Check out our FREE Trial Kit today!

 Kabrita Goat Milk Toddler Formula may be an option for little ones during feeding transitions, such as weaning and supplementing, or those with minor issues associated with cow milk sensitivity*.

 *Not suitable for children with confirmed cow milk protein allergy